dherzey/bechdel-movies/README.md

 ## Recommendations and further improvements
 - to add other additional analysis and measures, such as whether having more women in the cast/crew affects the Bechdel test score of a movie
 - to further develop and organize the dbt models and configurations
+- store variables in a single file for easier update or changes